cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 Template:

-* Value: the two-byte identifier for the algorithm
+* Value: The two-byte identifier for the algorithm
-* AEAD: the name of the algorithm
+* AEAD: The name of the algorithm
-* Nk: the length in bytes of a key for this algorithm
+* Nk: The length in bytes of a key for this algorithm
-* Nn: the length in bytes of a nonce for this algorithm
+* Nn: The length in bytes of a nonce for this algorithm
-* Nt: the length in bytes of an authentication tag for this algorithm
+* Nt: The length in bytes of an authentication tag for this algorithm
-* Reference: where this algorithm is defined
+* Reference: Where this algorithm is defined

 Initial contents: Provided in {{aeadid-values}}

 --- back

+# Acknowledgements

+The authors would like to thank Joël Alwen, Jean-Philippe Aumasson, David Benjamin, Benjamin Beurdouche, Bruno Blanchet, Frank Denis, Stephen Farrell, Scott Fluhrer, Eduard Hauck, Scott Hollenbeck, Kevin Jacobs, Burt Kaliski, Eike Kiltz, Julia Len, John Mattsson, Christopher Patton, Doreen Riepel, Raphael Robert, Michael Rosenberg, Michael Scott, Martin Thomson, Steven Valdez, Riad Wahby, and other contributors in the CFRG for helpful feedback that greatly improved this document.

 # Test Vectors